parse-community/parse-server-example/README.md

 * Install ngrok and you can test with devices

 ## Helpful Scripts
-These scripts can help you to develop your app for Parse Server
+These scripts can help you to develop your app for Parse Server:

 * `npm run watch` will start your Parse Server and restart if you make any changes.
 * `npm run lint` will check the linting of your cloud code, tests and `index.js`, as defined in `.eslintrc.json`.